 - Ammunition

-- · Consumable stores;
+- Consumable stores;

-- Maintenance materials:
+- · Maintenance materials;

-- Spare parts for plant and equipment other than those dealt with under PPE;
+- · Spare parts for plant and equipment other than those dealt with under PPE;

-- Strategic stockpiles (e.g. Water reserves);
+- · Strategic stockpiles (e.g. Water reserves);

-- Work in progress; and

-- Land / Property held for sale.
+- · Work in progress; and - Land / Property held for sale or development (and where plans have been approved/council has resolved).